OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 7. RDNG gets a Window message with the URL of the selected or created resource.
 RDNG does a get on that resource, adds an assertion of the incoming link type (e.g., resource implementsRequirement requirement instead of requirement implementedByArchitecturalElement) to the oslc_am:Resource
 8. RDNG does a PUT to update the resource in RDM so that the link is actually stored in RDM.

-So you see why having IoT Platform resources be oslc_am:Resource wasn't enough, because its not possible for CE4IoTConnector to store the link.
+So you see why having IoT Platform resources be oslc_am:Resource wasn't enough, because its not possible for iotp-adaptor to store the link.
 It can do the PUT, but the link will be lost if its not stored in the jazz.net app.

 We exploit this in the following ways.
 RDNG will store a backlink to an oslc_cm:ChangeManagement resources, so we can use this to store the link to an IoT Platform resource.
 But to do this, the IoT Platform resource must masquerade as an oslc_cm:ChangeRequest, otherwise RDNG will report that the artifact container does not provide any pickers for CM resources.
 We do this by "marking" the creation and selection dialogs to indicate their oslc:resourceType is an oslc_cm:ChangeRequest, and we "mark" each of the IoT Platform resources to indicate they have rdf:type oslc_cm:Resouce.
 This is surely a hack, but there you go, we sometimes do what we have to do.
 The alternative would be to add storage to CE4IoTConnecgtor and we wanted to see how far we could go without doing that.